ErickMwirigi/weather/README.md

 ## Login Component
 The Login component handles user authentication.
 It provides a login form where users can enter their username and password to access weather information.

+## NavBar Component
+The NavBar component displays navigation links for the application.
+It includes links to the home page and the login page.